Analysis | LeBron James’s path to a fourth title has never been clearer

 Since then, the Los Angeles Lakers forward has chafed at the empty arenas and his broken routines, even saying in late August that he had occasionally thought, “I’ve got to get the hell out of here.”
 While his wife, Savannah, was recently allowed to join him at Disney World, James noted last week that his three children remained home in Los Angeles because the bubble’s Groundhog Day lifestyle was “not a kid-friendly place.”

-For all the complaints, James has settled in beautifully, so much so that the peaking Lakers come out of the second round as the title favorites.
+For all the complaints, James has settled in beautifully, so much so that the peaking Lakers come out of the second round of the playoffs as the title favorites.
 After stumbling out of the gates, the Lakers smoked Damian Lillard’s Portland Trail Blazers and James Harden’s Houston Rockets in five games each to reach the Western Conference finals for the first time since 2010.

 Plenty of internal and external developments have played to James’s favor in recent weeks.
-First, most of July’s worries — like Avery Bradley sitting out due to novel coronavirus concerns and Rajon Rondo breaking his thumb — are old news.
+First, most of July’s worries — such as Avery Bradley sitting out because of novel coronavirus concerns and Rajon Rondo breaking his thumb — are old news.
 The Lakers have posted the West’s top defense in the playoffs, and they held Lillard and Harden in check without Bradley, their backcourt defensive stopper.
 Rondo, meanwhile, returned to health and played some of his most effective basketball in years against the Rockets.

-Los Angeles has cranked it up on both sides, with James raising his game and the Lakers taking their fearsome defense to new heights with renewed effort and focus.
+Los Angeles has cranked it up on both ends of the floor, with James raising his game and the Lakers taking their fearsome defense to new heights with renewed effort and focus.
 Some wondered whether James, at age 35, would show signs of aging in the bubble, yet the Lakers left the Blazers looking exhausted and turned the Rockets into a frustrated mess.
-James is averaging 26.6 points, 10.3 rebounds and 8.8 assists per game in the playoffs despite playing just 34.2 minutes per game, the lowest mark of his postseason career.
+James is averaging 26.6 points, 10.3 rebounds and 8.8 assists in the playoffs despite playing just 34.2 minutes per game, the lowest mark of his postseason career.

-Schedule logistics have helped keep James fresh too.
+Schedule logistics have helped keep James fresh, too.
 The playoff format requires each team to play every other day, but the Lakers enter the conference finals with an extraordinary amount of rest.
 In light of the NBA’s three-day shutdown in August and the Lakers’ two quick series, they will have played just six games in the 24 days leading up to Game 1 of the West finals Friday.
 Meanwhile, the Los Angeles Clippers and Denver Nuggets will play Game 7 on Tuesday, giving the winner of that hard-fought series just two days to prepare for the Lakers.

-The Lakers have made progress on some other early concerns, and they have a league-best +9 net rating in the postseason to prove it.
-Their shooting and depth looked shaky in pre-playoff tuneups, but they have hardly struggled for offense over the last month.
+The Lakers have made progress on some other early concerns, and they have a league-best plus-9 net rating in the postseason to prove it.
+Their shooting and depth looked shaky in pre-playoff tuneups, but they have hardly struggled for offense over the past month.
 Anthony Davis pulverized an overmatched Blazers front line, and James got anything he wanted against the Rockets.
-Head Coach Frank Vogel has also received key contributions from unexpected sources including Rondo, Markieff Morris and Alex Caruso.
+Coach Frank Vogel has also received key contributions from unexpected sources including Rondo, Markieff Morris and Alex Caruso.

 By ditching his traditional centers and shifting Davis into the middle against the small-ball Rockets, Vogel unlocked perhaps the most devastating lineup remaining in the bubble: James, Davis, Morris, Kentavious Caldwell-Pope and Danny Green.
 That group has the playoffs’ best net rating of any lineup with at least 25 minutes played, and it overwhelmed the Rockets by forcing turnovers and unleashing disruptive traps.